BastilleBSD/bastille/docs/chapters/subcommands/create.rst

 Bastille does its best to validate the submitted ip is valid.
 This has not been thouroughly tested--I generally use the 10/8 range.

+A couple of notes about the created jails.
+First, MOTD has been disabled inside of the jails because it does not give information about the jail, but about the host system.
+This caused confusion for some users, so we implemented the .hushlogin which silences the MOTD at login.

+Also, uname does not work from within a jail.
+Much like MOTD, it gives you the version information about the host system instead of the jail.
+If you need to check the version of freebsd running on the jail use the freebsd-version command to get accurate information.